 Leyland Trade Vinyl Matt is an emulsion used to coat interior walls and ceilings.
 Available online by clicking here in a range of different tin sizes and colours.
-You can recoat after around 2 hours, which is rather impressive.
-You can use it as a mist coat on bare plaster and the spread rate is roughly 14 m2 per litre of paint (1 coat).
+You can recoat after around 2–4 hours, which is rather impressive.
+You can use it as a mist coat on bare plaster, and the spread rate is roughly 14 m² per litre of paint (one coat).

 Is Leyland Trade Vinyl Matt Emulsion any good?

-This is a trade quality product, which means it should perform better than the retail paint options you might find at DIY shops like B&Q. However, Johnstone’s Trade is regarded as PPG’s premium brand and Leyland is the ‘cheaper alternative’.
+This is a trade-quality product, which means it is aimed at the trade market rather than the retail paint options you might find at DIY shops like B&Q. However, Johnstone’s Trade is generally positioned as PPG’s more premium trade brand, while Leyland Trade is the more budget-friendly alternative.

 The opacity of Leyland Trade Vinyl Matt isn’t too bad (it isn’t great either).
 You can usually achieve a colour change in two coats.
 Even bare plaster covers in two coats some of the time.
 The flow of the paint is OK.
 No real complaints, but it does drag a little bit on the second coat.